-Back in the days when mechanical keyboard was first introduced into the gaming peripherals market, it is considered as a toy for the rich as not many could afford its premium price tag.
-The price of a mechanical keyboard has gotten more affordable as more and more brands started using lower cost alternative Cherry MX imitation switches like Kailh, Gateron, Outemu, etc.
+Back in the days when a mechanical keyboard was first introduced into the gaming peripherals market, it is considered a toy for the rich as not many could afford its premium price tag.
+The price of a mechanical keyboard has gotten more affordable as more and more brands started using lower-cost alternative Cherry MX imitation switches like Kailh, Gateron, Outemu, etc.

 The Firerose from 1stplayer we have here is one of the new players that has recently invaded the budget gaming peripherals market in Malaysia.
 It retails at $44.99 on Amazon.com, which is approximately RM182.55, a rather good price for a full-sized mechanical keyboard.

 The Firerose ships in a simple looking cardboard box that doesn’t come with any flashy description that promotes it as a gaming keyboard.

 The content is rather too simple we’d say, all you get is the Firerose keyboard and a user’s guide.

 The USB connector is gold plated so the USB connector will stay shiny and attractive for a very long while.

 A ferrite core is attached to the USB cable to minimize the electrical interference that could potentially affect your performance.